T-H-E-Dark-NeX/musix/README.md

 # musix
-Minimal audio player with support for .mp3 and .wav written in c !
+Minimal audio player with support for  .wav written in c !